From LinkedIn to the Cypriot third tier

 "It's a challenge and I love challenging myself, and with all the setbacks I've had, it's been a challenge to get where I am now," Dugan added.

-"I love a new challenge and to learn a different language and be able to speak that is something I'd love to have under my belt, and something I'm looking to bring back from this experience of being abroad."
+"To learn a different language and be able to speak that is something I'd love to have under my belt, and something I'm looking to bring back from this experience of being abroad."

-The local community have also been helping Dugan settle into island life.
+The local community have also helped Dugan settle into island life.

 "Honestly, the fans have been really welcoming.
 They've welcomed me with open arms," he said.